-The Investment Manager assesses the DNSH test by reference to the PAI indicators.
-Please see below under "Does this financial product consider principal adverse impacts on sustainability factors?" for more information on how the Investment Manager considers the PAI of its investment decisions on sustainability factors.
+The Investment Manager assesses the DNSH test by reference to the principal adverse impact ("PAI") indicators.
+Please see below under "Does this financial product consider principal adverse impacts on sustainability factors?" for more information on how the Investment Manager considers PAI of its investment decisions on sustainability factors.